 Keep in mind, admission to Star Wars: Galaxy’s Edge is subject to capacity and even if you get assigned a boarding group, this doesn’t guarantee entrance to the land.

 Important: You can also get into Star Wars: Galaxy’s Edge with a reservation for Oga’s Cantina or Savi’s Workshop.
 Scroll down to their respective sections to learn more.

 Remember: 14 and up, leave costumes at home.

 It is Disneyland policy to only allow guests 14 and younger to dress in costume so if you are an adult, leave your Yoda mask at home.
 Outfits inspired by your favorite Star Wars characters are still encouraged.
 The rules are more extensive, so be sure to check the Disneyland Resort costume policy for more details.

 Use the “Play” Disney Parks Mobile App To Engage with Planet Batuu

-The Disney mobile PLAY app will activate your galactic datapad as soon as you enter planet Batuu.
+The Disney mobile PLAY app will activate your galactic data pad as soon as you enter planet Batuu.
 Choose to be a Smuggler, member of the Resistance, and loyal to the First Order, and have a different experience on each visit.
 As you do different things inside the land you will earn galactic credits and digital rewards such as ship schematics and star maps.